 BigCommerce is able to match Shopify in what it offers, apart from help via social media.
 In contrast, WooCommerce leaves you to your own devices – it has a small help center, but that’s about it.

 Help and support: Verdict

 Shopify gives you the biggest helping hand of the lot.
 It has the most extensive range of customer support, including via social media – something BigCommerce doesn’t offer.
 Finally, WooCommerce really lacks in this department, providing no real customer support at all.

 This section is where things get little complicated.
 While Shopify and BigCommerce have set price plans, so you know exactly what you’re going to pay, calculating your WooCommerce costs takes a bit more time.

 What do we mean?
 Well, WooCommerce is a free plugin, so there’s no cost there.
-However, you’ll need to pay for extras like SSL security ($9 per year), a theme costing $39, and your own web hosting, which usually comes to around $10 per year.
+However, you’ll need to pay for extras like SSL security certificate ($9 per year), a theme costing $39, and your own web hosting, which usually comes to around $10 per month.

 Shopify has a 14-day free trial, so you can test out all of its brilliant features before spending a cent.
 To keep using the platform, you’ll need to upgrade to one of the three price plans, ranging from $29 p/m to $299 p/m.

 Each plan lets you sell unlimited products, and provides you with all the brilliant tools we discussed earlier in the article.
 If you opt for the Advanced plan, you’ll gain access to awesome features like third party shipping calculations and lower credit card rates.
 See below.